 - Access to European payment systems.
 CENTROlink is connected to STEP2 and RT1 European payment infrastructures.
-It is foreseen to connect to the Eurosystem’s TIPS from its start in November 2018 to increase pan-European reachability of instant payments.
+It is foreseen to connect to the Eurosystem’s TIPS to increase pan-European reachability of instant payments.
 The payment service provider who has a single access point to CENTROlink benefits from all system connections without any additional investments.

 - SEPA service package.
 This is the only system in the region that offers a full range of SEPA services: credit transfers (SCT), direct debit (SDD), and instant payments (SCT Inst).